5axes/CustomSupportEraserPlus/README.md

 - **Clicking existing support eraser + Ctrl** switch automaticaly to the Translate Tool to modify the position of the support.

-- **Clicking existing support eraser + Alt** this shorcut allow to add a support on a existing support.

 >Note: it's easier to add/remove supports blocker when you are in "Solid View" mode